mobileposse/puzzle/README.md

 ### Technology

 Use whatever set of technologies that you are comfortable with.
 This is meant to be a demonstration of your problem solving ability - it's not a test of how well you know a particular programming language.

 ### Extra Credit

-If you are interested, try improving the solution by adding one or more of the following:
+If you are interested, try improving the solution by adding one or more of the
+ following:

 * Web app that shows a seat view and shows the best available seats based on the requested number of seats
+* Deploy your application to any hosting provider.